School counselling allocation methodology

 The allocation will apply to all NSW public schools for a two-year period (2022-23).
 This will maintain continuity of counselling service to schools whilst being responsive to demographic changes.

 What principles underpin the methodology?

-- is informed by current research, feedback from focus groups held across the state and NSW school and student data
+- is informed by current research, feedback from stakeholders and NSW school and student data

-- provides a school counselling allocation that reflects student need
+- provides every NSW public school a school counselling allocation that reflects student need.

 The counselling allocation is based on student enrolment data and on indicators of student need.

 2021 enrolment data has been used to calculate the school counselling allocation.
 A notional enrolment for each support class, including those in special schools has been applied.
 The enrolment data also includes every student enrolled in a departmental preschool.

 The indicators of student need are students impacted by disability and/or additional learning and support needs, disadvantage and location.